Giusan82/Scopa-Score-keeper/README.md

   <img src="Screenshot_2017-04-11-03-11-19.png" width="250"/>
 </p>

-The radiobutton that allow of choosing only one option, because the card "Sette Bello" is unique and only one player can have it and provides a complete system able to check error of inputs, showed as toast popup messages:
+The radiobutton that allow of choosing only one option, because the card "Sette Bello" is unique and only one player can have it and the app provides a complete system able to check error of inputs, showed as toast popup messages:

 <p align="center">
   <img src="Screenshot_2017-04-11-03-11-44.png" width="250"/>